New & Used Volvo XC90: In Depth

 GET A FREE PRICE QUOTE

 The Volvo XC90 is a large luxury SUV that came out in 2003.
-It’s a solid and rugged SUV that competes with the Audi Q7, BMW X5, the Land Rover range, and the Mercedes-Benz M-Class.
+It’s a solid and rugged SUV that competes with the Mercedes-Benz M-Class, BMW X5, and the Land Rover lineup.

 For a more details on the various XC90 models, including options, prices, and specifications, see our review of the 2014 Volvo XC90.